rsnobles/website-template/scripts/taito/CONFIGURATION.md

     exit
     ```

+3. OPTIONAL: Change the development start command in `develop.sh`, if the starter uses some other command than `npm run develop -- --host 0.0.0.0 --port 8080`.

-3. Enable `/service/site/node_modules` mount in `docker-compose.yaml`:
+4. Enable `/service/site/node_modules` mount in `docker-compose.yaml`:

     ```
     EDIT docker-compose.yaml
     ```

-4. Restart containers and open the site on browser:
+5. Restart containers and open the site on browser:

     ```
     taito stop